 The 2022 DDECM applies to all applications submitted on or after July 1, 2022, that do not have prior vesting under a previous manual.
-The 2022 DDECM (or a superseding DDECM) applies to: 1) project applications submitted before January 1, 2017, that have not started construction by January 1, 2022; or 2) project applications submitted prior to July 1, 2022, that have not started construction by July 1, 2027.
-Projects not subject to these schedules must occur outside of the Permit-regulated area and may be vested under a previous DDECM in accordance with state vesting rules.
+State land use vesting rules apply to projects located outside the Permit-regulated area.
+For projects located within the Permit-regulated area, the 2022 DDECM (or a superseding DDECM) applies to: 1) project applications submitted before January 1, 2017 that have not started construction by January 1, 2022; or 2) project applications submitted prior to July 1, 2022 that have not started construction by July 1, 2027.